 Your LinkedIn Ads are probably working.

-Here's something most B2B marketers don't want to hear: your LinkedIn Ads are probably generating revenue.
-You just can't see it because you're looking in the wrong place, at the wrong time, with the wrong tools.
+Something most B2B marketers don't want to hear: your LinkedIn Ads are probably generating revenue.
+You just can't see it, because you're looking in the wrong place, at the wrong moment, with the wrong tools.

 LinkedIn's own aggregate data shows B2B advertisers earning 121% return on ad spend.
 Not 21%.
-One hundred and twenty-one percent.
+One hundred and twenty-one.
 That means for every dollar in, two dollars and twenty-one cents come back.

-But almost nobody believes that number, because their dashboards tell a different story.
+Almost nobody believes that number, because their dashboards tell a different story.
 The CPA looks brutal.
 The pipeline attribution is thin.
-The CFO wants to know why you're spending six figures a quarter on a channel that "isn't converting."
+The CFO wants to know why you're burning six figures a quarter on a channel that "isn't converting."

 "The ads aren't broken.
 The measurement is."

-Most companies evaluate LinkedIn Ads inside a 30-day attribution window.
+Most companies judge LinkedIn Ads inside a 30-day attribution window.
 Some use 14 days.
-A few use 7.
-That sounds reasonable until you look at the actual buying cycle.
+A few use seven.
+That sounds reasonable until you check the actual buying cycle.

-The average B2B deal takes 272 days from first touch to closed-won.
-Enterprise deals often run 12 to 18 months.
-If you're measuring at 30 days, you're cutting the tape before the race is a tenth of the way done and calling the runner slow.
+The average B2B deal runs 272 days from first touch to closed-won.
+Enterprise deals routinely take 12 to 18 months.
+If you're measuring at 30 days, you're cutting the tape before the race is a tenth done and calling the runner slow.

-A buyer who sees your Thought Leadership Ad in January doesn't click.
+A buyer sees your Thought Leadership Ad in January.
+They don't click.
 They don't fill out a form.
 They remember the name.
 In April, they Google you.
 In June, they download a guide.
 In September, they book a demo.
 In November, the deal closes.

-Your CRM says that deal came from organic search.
+Your CRM tells you that deal came from organic search.
 Your attribution model says LinkedIn contributed nothing.
-But LinkedIn started the entire chain.
+But LinkedIn started the whole chain.

 "Measuring LinkedIn Ads at 30 days is like judging a book by the first paragraph of chapter one."